PsychyBruh/Proxy-Hub/readme.md

     logo: 'https://yoursite.com/assets/rh.png'
   }
 ];
-Want to load proxies from a database or API?
-Add a route like /api/proxies that returns JSON and modify loadProxies() accordingly.
+Want to fetch from a backend?
+Create a /api/proxies route that returns JSON and update loadProxies() accordingly.

 🌐 Hosting Options
-Deploy it anywhere that can host static files:
+You can host Proxy Hub anywhere that supports static files:

 GitHub Pages